odud-by/uae-fdi-resilience-analysis/README.md

 ## Evolution of UAE FDI Inflows

-To assess forward-looking resilience, it is first necessary to examine how FDI has behaved across past global cycles.
+To assess forward-looking resilience, it is first necessary to examine how UAE FDI has behaved historically.
 Between 2001 and 2024, inflows exhibited clear cyclical responses to global shocks alongside distinct phases of structural acceleration.

 ![Historical FDI Chart](outputs/fdi_historical.png)